 Institutional Review Board (IRB)

 The SAIC Institutional Review Board (IRB) is responsible for overseeing all research done at SAIC by faculty, students or staff that involves human subjects.
-The IRB operates under the guidelines enacted by the Office of Human Research Protections (OHRP), a branch of the U.S. government's Food and Drug Administration.
+The IRB is subject to the regulations of a federal agency: the Office of Human Research Protections (OHRP) within the Department of Health and Human Services (HHS).

 If you are conducting research with people, you need to go through the IRB review process before you begin; it’s a legal requirement.

 IRB review is more than bureaucracy, it is about protecting the people you work with and acknowledging their rights as participants in your research.
 The goals of the IRB are to ensure that researchers understand and uphold the following two standards dictated by federal law:

 1. Human subjects should not be placed at undue risk;